 - The Spinner in The Legend of Zelda: Twilight Princess is a top-based battle vehicle.
 In addition to allowing Link to ride through magnetic rails and over quicksand, it can also be used as a cog to operate large machines or structures.
 It can also attack small enemies and is vital to defeat one of the bosses, Stallord.

-- Metroid Prime 2: Echoes had the Quad drones as well as the Quadraxis boss battle, which could curl up into spinning top shapes.
-The former could only be stopped by bashing into them using the Boost Ball.
+- Metroid Prime 2: Echoes has the Quad drones as well as the Quadraxis boss battle, which can curl up into spinning top shapes.
+The former can only be stopped by bashing into them using the Boost Ball.

-- The Pokémon Hitmontop is based on a combination of a spinning top (hence the name) and capoiera martial arts.
+- Hitmontop is based on a combination of a spinning top (hence the name) and capoeira martial arts.
 A mini-game in Pokémon Stadium 2 is a battle between four Hitmontops with the goal of knocking the others out of the ring.